 These dogs get along with just about everyone.
 They can get along with smaller animals as long as they are introduced from a young age.
 Otherwise, they may see them as prey animals.
 This dog is extremely affectionate with their family and strangers alike.
 They are an active breed, so they require regular walks.
 They are trainable but can have selective hearing when they are paying attention to something else – like a wild animal or another dog.

 This large breed was originally developed for hunting.
-They were used for large game at first but have also been utilized for smaller animals like rabbits and foxes.
+They were used for hunting large game at first but have also been utilized for smaller animals such as rabbits and foxes.

 These dogs look extremely athletic and come in both long- and short-haired varieties.
 Their soft, grey coat gives them a unique, stunning appearance.
 Occasionally, their tail is docked to about 6 inches.
 While this was necessary for hunting dogs to prevent injuries, it is not necessary for companion animals and is illegal in many countries.